 Learning also isn’t always fun.
 We all remember the dopamine hits when the penny drops on a concept you worked hard to understand.
 We often don’t remember the bits where we doubt ourselves and spiral into doom.
 The doom spiral is something I am acutely familiar with.
 I find my way out of doom spirals by sketching, doodling and drawing them.
 This was a particularly dark one from 2023.

-Understanding these principles is central how I teach and lead a group of students when learning.
-You cannot teach if you don’t understand learning.
+Understanding these principles and emotional spectrum is central how I teach and lead a group of students when learning.
+You cannot teach if you don’t understand the mechanics of learning and the emotional response to learning.
 You may have experienced this as a student.
 You can tell in a second if the teacher is going to be a waste of your time.
 It’s a gut thing.
 You certainly feel it as a new teacher wrestling to learn learning and teach at the same time.
 There’s no fix.
 You just have to slog it out.
-It’s not fun, it’s not predictable and it’s not linear.
-Point made, let’s move on.
+It’s not fun, it’s not predictable and it’s not linear and when you’re bombing out it is a new level of hell.

 Basics